What is workforce diversity?

 3. Promote open communication

-If the topic hasn’t come up before, hold a special company meeting about workforce diversity to explain your company’s stance on policies and communication.
+If the topic hasn’t come up before, hold a special meeting about workforce diversity to explain your company’s stance on policies and communication.
 Let your employees know how to report issues related to diversity and use inclusive language to help them feel comfortable at work.
 Think about implementing an anonymous and confidential suggestion box for people who may be more honest if they don’t have to speak with someone in person.

 4. Create opportunities for people to connect

 If your company has branches in other cities, plan outings to visit these locations.
-This will provide valuable insight into other team structures and diverse work environments, including how others solve issues and generate new ideas.
+This may provide valuable insight into other team structures and diverse work environments, including how others solve issues and generate new ideas.

 5. Invest in your employees